alexellis/arkade/README.md

 ## Community & contributing

+### Suggesting a new app

+To suggest a new app, please check past issues and [raise an issue for it](https://github.com/alexellis/arkade).
+Think also whether your app suggestion would be a good candidate for a Sponsored App.

 ### Sponsored apps

 As of May 2020, you can propose your project or product as a Sponsored App.
 Sponsored Apps work just like any other app that we've curated, however they will have a note next to them in the app description `(sponsored)` and a kink to your chosen site upon installation.
 An app sponsorship can be purchased for a minimum of 12 months and includes free development and support of the app for arkade.